Executive coaching: Supporting middle and senior managers to lead more effectively

 5. Feedback and iteration

 Based on regular feedback, the coach and the manager refine the process.
-This could be feedback from the team or senior management on the leader's new behaviours.
+This could be the team or the top Leadership feedback on the leader's new behaviour patterns.

 Case studies: the impact of executive coaching